jcabaiova/RDFDataAnalyser/README.md

 $ MAVEN_OPTS="-Xmx4096m -XX:MaxMetaspaceSize=4096m" mvn clean install
 ```

+Then you have to copy unpacked war file to your application server.

-You have to set the path of your web application in web/js/config.js.
+Next you have to set the path of your web application in web/js/config.js.
 This path is next used used in files domain.js and datasets.js.

-Database has to be set in tha class src/main/java/cz/cvut/fit/cabaijan/dbMethods/DbAccess in variable URL in constructor.
+Default database (rdfDataFinal.db) contains these calculated datasets: DBpedia, GeoNames.
+Database can be set in the class src/main/java/cz/cvut/fit/cabaijan/dbMethods/DbAccess in variable URL in constructor.

-In the case of using the example of database (rdfDataFinal.db), for the possibility create new dataset analysis over dataset GeoNames (in HDT),
+In the case of using the default database (rdfDataFinal.db), for the possibility to create new dataset analysis over dataset GeoNames (in HDT),
 you have to put dataset with name "geonames-11-11-2012.hdt" to src/main/resources/importedDatasets.
 The file you can download from http://gaia.infor.uva.es/hdt/geonames-11-11-2012.hdt.gz

 ## Examples of usage

-Directory Examples contains example files for importinf domains and entities in N-Triples format :
+Directory Examples contains example files for importing domains and entities in N-Triples format :

  * domainsInitialization.nt - initialization of 30 main domains
  * dbpediaOntology.nt - importing entities according to Dbpedia ontology
  * geonamesOntology.nt - importing entities according to GeoNames ontology
  * geoNamesDbpediaMappings.nt - importing mapping links between Dbpedia and GeoNames entities

-Examples databases are in directory Resources.
+Examples databases are in directory resources.
 Path to database has to be set in the variable URL in the class DbAccess in constructor:
 ```java
 this.URL = "jdbc:sqlite:"+this.getClass().getResource("/db/rdfDataFinal.db").getFile().toString();
 ```